jackhogan/json_unscrambler/README.md

 # JSON unscrambler

-This repo contains the code and report for the Agemo AI Research Engineer take-home task.
+This repo contains the code and report for the Agemo AI Research Engineer take-home task — see [usage](##-usage).

 ## Introduction